-Chris Keller is a Data Journalist and News Applications Developer at KPCC.
-He collaborates with KPCC staff on data-driven projects, visualzations and applications.
+Chris Keller is a KPCC News Editor with a focus on data.
+Prior to that, he served as KPCC's Data Journalist and News Applications Developer, where he collaborated with KPCC staff on data-driven projects, visualzations and applications.

 Chris joined KPCC in 2012 after spending more than 15 years in various print and digital roles at newspapers of various sizes in the Midwest.

 Prior to working in Madison, Keller led online news efforts for Nwi.com and contributed to several digital products and intiatives that were honored Lee Enterprises’ 2010 President’s Award for Innovation and earned Lee’s Enterprise of the Year award for The Times Media Company.

 Keller is a life-long Packers fan, plays drums and guitar and is a member of the Online News Association, Investigative Reporters & Editors and Hacks/Hackers.

 Stories by Chris Keller

 Authorities say a Sylmar man is responsible for a series of shootings dating back to Aug.
 20 that left four people dead.
 See an interactive map/timeline here.

 Here are 18 key emails obtained by KPCC that show LAUSD Superintendent Deasy directed his staff to figure out how to incorporate Pearson software into the school system's plan.

 A man accused of going on a five-day rampage of serial shootings in the L.A. area has made his first court appearance on charges that could lead to the death penalty.

 When 2009's Station Fire began burning in the Angeles National Forest, few knew how destructive it would become.
 This animated image shows the growth of the Station Fire between Aug.
 29 and Sept.
 14 and is based on available GIS data